OceanBioME/OceanBioME.jl/paper/paper.md

 To date, about 25% of anthropogenic carbon emissions have been taken up by the ocean [@Friedlingstein2022].
 This occurs through complex interactions between physics, chemistry, and biology, much of which is poorly understood.
-Due to the vast size of the ocean and the sparsity of data, modelling and data assimilation play a vital role in quantifying the ocean carbon cycle.
+Due to the vast size of the ocean and the sparsity of data; modelling and data assimilation play a vital role in quantifying the ocean carbon cycle.
 Traditionally ocean biogeochemical (BGC) modelling involves large and inflexible code bases written in high-performance but low-level languages which require huge computational resources to execute.
 This causes a barrier to experimentation and innovation as users must develop expertise in both the science and complex code.